 New construction designed to Green Communities criteria

-77 dwelling units (rental) and a storage building
+Phase I: 77 rental units and one storage building